Updated as of 2017-12-11

 The plans will worsen economic inequity.
-They gives big cuts to the wealthy by eliminating the alternative minimum tax and the estate tax and dropping corporate taxes from 35% to 20%.
+They give big cuts to the wealthy by eliminating or reducing the alternative minimum tax and the estate tax, and dropping corporate taxes from 35% to 20%.
 Many lower and middle income households will pay more in taxes once short-term subsidies expire.

 They are based on a false and cynical economic argument.
 The ‘trickle-down’ theory that cutting taxes will lead to more jobs and economic growth is not supported by experience and is scorned by serious economists.
 American companies today are enjoying record profits and all-time highs in the stock market; they do not need tax cuts to spur investment.